 If you live in an area with weak cell phone reception, you might commonly come across the “No Service” notification.
 However, if the area doesn’t suffer from network issues but you are still getting no service on your iPhone, then it might be an internal software issue.
-This “No Service” iPhone issue is becoming a common problem for many iPhone users, especially those who use an iPhone 7 built around 2016 and 2018.
+You’d want to shout out loud ‘why does my iPhone say no service when I am in a network area?
+Sadly, this iPhone no service problem has become huge for many iPhone users, especially those who use an iPhone 7 built around 2016 and 2018.

 Symptoms to Watch Out For

-The first step to understanding your problem is confirming whether it’s a network issue.
+The first step to understanding why is my iPhone saying no service is to check for coverage issues.
 To determine coverage, check the signal bars that represent network strength in an area.
 If your iPhone doesn’t display them in one location but shows full strength in another, then your location probably has poor network coverage.

 Go to an open area and see if the situation improves.
 To spot the bug, you could also compare your device’s signal strength with another iPhone 7 using the same carrier.
 If the second device shows all the bars, then it’s definitely a hardware defect.
 Fix your iPhone 7 “No Service” issue by taking it to the experts to bring it back to life.